 Below are some tips and suggestions to help you make the most out of your wine festival experience.

-TIP #3: There is a complimentary shuttle bus between the Westwood Plateau Golf Club and Lafarge Lake-Douglas SkyTrain Station at the end of the evening.
-Complimentary transit passes are also available on a first-come, first-served basis.
+TIP #3: There is a complimentary shuttle bus between the Hard Rock Casino and Braid SkyTrain Station at the end of the evening.
+Complimentary transit passes are also available some years on a first-come, first-served basis.

-TIP #4: If planning to use the complimentary shuttle service at the end of the night, get in line at least 15 or so minutes before 9 o’clock (unless you don’t mind waiting in line for what could be a fair amount of time).
+TIP #4: If planning to use the complimentary shuttle service at the end of the night, get in line at least 15 or more minutes before 10 o’clock (unless you don’t mind waiting in line for what could be a fair amount of time).